 Don’t Start a Pointless Search, Define Your Target and Match Your Skill Set with Available Opportunities

 Most people look for a company to acquire completely the wrong way.
 They start by thinking about what industry they would like to target.
 Even most intermediaries start with this question: what type of business do you want to find?
-Rarely is this the right place to begin.
-Unless you have a definitive motivation to stay in the same industry, for example to leverage existing relationships, this is completely backwards.
+Rarely is this the right place to begin?
+Unless you have a definitive motivation to stay in the same industry, for example, to leverage existing relationships, this is completely backward.